-In the lead up to the draft rule determination, the AEMC undertook extensive consultation with stakeholders on the merits of allowing the rate of return to consider a historical trailing average approach to estimating the return on debt.
-The Commission noted the widespread, though not unanimous, support for consideration of a historical averaging approach.94 A case was made, for example by the QTC, New South Wales Treasury Corporation (NSW T-Corp) and Ausgrid, that the current regulatory position of calculating interest rates on debt over a 20 to 40 day period encourages risk management behaviour in service providers that, in general, would not likely occur in the absence of such regulation.
-They argued that it also comparatively disadvantages large service providers whose ability to hedge large volumes of interest rate risk over such a short period is severely limited by the size and liquidity of the relevant markets.95 The Commission also noted that submissions against the introduction of an averaging approach were based on arguments that such an approach would not properly reflect service providers' efficient financing and risk management strategies.96
+54 Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services historical trailing average approach to estimating the return on debt.
+The Commission noted the widespread, though not unanimous, support for consideration of a historical averaging approach.89 A case was made, for example by the QTC, New South Wales Treasury Corporation (NSW T-Corp) and Ausgrid, that the current regulatory position of calculating interest rates on debt over a 20 to 40 day period encourages risk management behaviour in service providers that, in general, would not likely occur in the absence of such regulation.
+They argued that it also comparatively disadvantages large service providers whose ability to hedge large volumes of interest rate risk over such a short period is severely limited by the size and liquidity of the relevant markets.90 The Commission also noted that submissions against the introduction of an averaging approach were based on arguments that such an approach would not properly reflect service providers' efficient financing and risk management strategies.91

 To inform its analysis, the Commission engaged SFG to advise on the potential impacts of adopting a historical trailing average approach to estimating the return on debt.
 SFG was asked to consider the impact on the risks faced by the shareholders of the service providers and the impact on the incentives for service providers to undertake efficient capex.
-It is in these two ways that the introduction of a trailing average approach to estimating the return on debt could lead to more efficient outcomes to the benefit of consumers.97
+It is in these two ways that the introduction of a trailing average approach to estimating the return on debt could lead to more efficient outcomes to the benefit of consumers.92

 In its report, SFG highlighted that for a given definition of the return on debt for an efficient benchmark service provider (in particular, the assumed credit rating and term to maturity) the average cost of debt will be the same over the long run.
-This is regardless of whether the return on debt estimate is based on the prevailing debt cost spot rate or an average of that spot rate.98 Changing to an averaging approach will not,
+This is regardless of whether the return on debt estimate is based on the prevailing debt cost spot rate or an average of that spot rate.93 Changing to an averaging approach will not, in itself, systematically reduce or increase the allowed return on debt in the long run.
+SFG observed that averaging approaches will, by definition, result in smoother estimates of the return on debt over time.94